-Sniper rifles require the most skill in the game since Free Fire follows a drop shot system, meaning the bullet will need to travel as you fire.
+Sniper rifles require the most skill in the game since Free Fire follows a drop-shot system, meaning the bullet will need to travel as you fire.
 There are four sniper rifles to choose from SVD, KAR98K, AWM, and M82B.
 The SVD is the only semi-auto sniper rifle in this category and has the lowest damage.
 KAR98K is only effective if you find the right scope of at least 4X to make it effective.
-The AWM and M82B are one of the powerful guns in the game.
-One good headshot and its bye-bye for the enemies.
+The AWM and M82B are one of the most powerful guns in the game.
+One good headshot and it’s bye-bye for the enemies.
 The M82B only shows up in supply drops.

 7. Launchers and Bows